nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   * 3b1.
 SOCket sorts the list by name and shows the sorted list of contacts

      Use case ends

+**Use case: UC07 List contacts**

+**MSS**

+1. User requests to list contacts
+2. SOCket shows a list of contacts
+3. User requests to list contacts by tag
+4. SOCket shows a list of contacts with given tag

+   Use case ends.

+**Extensions**

+* 3a.
+The given tag is invalid.
+  * 3a1.
+SOCket shows an error message.

+    Use case ends.

+**Use case: UC08 Access Help page**

+**MSS**

+1. User requests for help
+2. SOCket shows the help page

+   Use case ends.

+**Use case: UC10 Hide contact details**

+**MSS**

+1. User requests to list contact
+2. SOCket shows a list of contacts
+3.

 **Use case: UC12 Access peer GitHub information**